open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

 - `--dataset` : The dataset name for the input model.
 If not specified, it will be set to `coco`.
 - `--test-img` : The path of an image to verify the exported ONNX model.
 By default, it will be set to `None`, meaning it will use `--input-img` for verification.
 - `--opset-version` : The opset version of ONNX.
 If not specified, it will be set to `11`.
+- `--dynamic-export`: Determines whether to export ONNX model with dynamic input and output shapes.
+If not specified, it will be set to `False`.
 - `--show`: Determines whether to print the architecture of the exported model.
 If not specified, it will be set to `False`.
 - `--verify`: Determines whether to verify the correctness of an exported model.
 If not specified, it will be set to `False`.
 - `--simplify`: Determines whether to simplify the exported ONNX model.
 If not specified, it will be set to `False`.
-- `dynamic-export`: Determines whether to export ONNX model with dynamic input and output shapes.
-If not specified, it will be set to `False`.
+- `--cfg-options`: Override some settings in the used config file, the key-value pair in `xxx=yyy` format will be merged into config file.

 Example: